ducalex/retro-go/THEMING.md

 ````

 Important: If retro-go refuses to load your theme, please run your theme.json through a JSON validator to make sure the format is correct (JSON is quite strict regarding quotes or trailing commas for example).

+### Images

+It is highly recommended to keep the image files sizes as small as possible to ensure good loading speed.
+This can be achieved by using the lowest bit depth possible when saving your PNG file.
+Tools like [pngquant](https://pngquant.org/) can also help!

+Magenta (rgb(255, 0, 255) / 0xF81F) is used as the transparency color in some situations.